AnikNEE/Linkedin--scrapper--technologies/README.md

 This project is based off -> py-linkedin-jobs-scraper ----> https://github.com/spinlud/py-linkedin-jobs-scraper

-This project also uses nltk to unnecessary data.
+This project also uses nltk to cleanup unnecessary data.

 What to expect: